husmus00/husmus00/README.md

 Greetings!
-My name is Hussam, and I'm a controls software engineer and computer engineering graduate.<br>
+My name is Hussam, and I'm a computer engineer focused on systems programming and low-level development.<br>

+I'm currently learning about OS dev, embedded devices, physics engines VMs, and compilers.

 You can read more about me on my [Linkedin page](https://www.linkedin.com/in/hussam-alhassan/)

-Feel free to use any of the code here.

 <br>